codalab/codalab-worksheets/README.md

 CodaLab implements the following permissions model:

-- Each user belongs to some groups.
+- Users belong to groups.
-- Each group has access to some worksheets.
+- Each group has access to some bundles and worksheets.
-- Each worksheets contains some bundles.

 There are three levels of access or permission:

-- None: You can't even see that the worksheet exists.
+- `none`: You can't even see that the worksheet exists.
-- Read: You can read/download, but not edit.
+- `read`: You can read/download, but not edit.
-- All: You can do anything (edit/delete/etc.).
+- `all`: You can do anything (edit/delete/etc.).

-A user can read a bundle if there exists a group that contains that user, a worksheet that the group has read permission on and also contains that bundle.

-Currently, only the owner of a bundle has all permission (this can be relaxed to groups later).

 Notes:

-- There is a designated `public` group that contains all users implicitly.
+- There is a designated `public` group to which all users implicitly belong.
 If you want to make a worksheet world-readable, give the `public` group read permission.
-- There is a designated root user (`codalab`) that has *All* permission to everything.
+- There is a designated root user (`codalab`) that has `all` permission to all bundles and worksheets.
-- You automatically have *All* permission to all worksheets you own.
+- Each user has `all` permission to all bundles and worksheets that he/she owns.

-To make a worksheet `w1` public:
+To grant/revoke permissions:

+    cl perm <bundle> <group> <(n)one|(r)ead|(a)ll>
-    cl wperm w1 public read
+    cl wperm <bundle> <group> <(n)one|(r)ead|(a)ll>

+For example:

+    cl perm bundle1 public r  # grant read permission cl perm bundle1 public a  # grant all permission cl perm bundle1 public n  # revoke permissions

+We can transfer ownership (and therefore permissions) of bundles and
+worksheets:

+    cl chown <username> <bundle-1> ... <bundle-n>
+    cl wedit <worksheet> -o <username>

-To make a worksheet `w1` mutually-writable with your research group, first create the group `g1`, add users `u1` and `u2` to it, and then give the group all access:
+To make a worksheet `w1` mutually-writable with your research group, first create a group `g1`, add users `u1` and `u2` to it, and then give the group all
+access:

     cl gnew g1
     cl uadd u1 g1
     cl uadd u2 g1
     cl wperm w1 g1 all

+All bundles created on `w1` will initially inherit the permissions of that worksheet, but these permissions can be changed independently.

 To list the groups that you've created or belong to: